 5. Keep on Track

-It’s so vital to keep on track by making sure debates, discussions and conversations are relevant to the meeting’s purpose.
-Oh…and never overrun!
+It’s so vital to keep on track by making sure debates, discussions and conversations are relevant to the purpose that’s been set.

 Call To Action